 Much in the same way that “Visions” opens every version of Dream Factory‘s tracklist, “All My Dreams” is typically listed as the closer.
 (The earliest version lists “Sexual Suicide,” as one exception.)
 It feels like a closer, a kind of big Broadway musical number that nods to the big band era as well as the cinematic song cycle of 1986’s Parade.
 Yet the drum machine pulse of the song is still there to remind us that it’s Prince.
 It also features the couplet “Africa/Captain Crunch.”
 Do with that what you will, but it’s a song that surely would close any album with a big explosion of brass and theatrics.

-Support our Site: Become one of our monthly patrons on Patreon, or help fund our Indiegogo, and help support an independent media resource while gaining access to exclusive content, shirts, playlists, mixtapes and more.
+Support our Site: Become one of our monthly patrons on Patreon, and help support an independent media resource while gaining access to exclusive content, shirts, playlists, mixtapes and more.

 Jeff Terich is the founder and editor of Treble.
 He's been writing about music for 20 years and has been published at American Songwriter, Bandcamp Daily, Reverb, Spin, Stereogum, uDiscoverMusic, VinylMePlease and some others that he's forgetting right now.
 He's still not tired of it.